by Richelle Naegle

 Want More Lightbox Products?

 Well, then you are in luck!
 Heidi Swapp is coming out with a new mini Lightbox and a Lightbox Shelf along with a bunch of creative inserts These are coming out about the middle of November so we will have them available soon for pre-order.
 They will be in stock before you know it!
-Here is a little sneak peak of the new stuff that is coming out!
+Here is a little sneak peek of the new stuff that is coming out!

 Above are some samples of new icons that will be available.
 There will also be new options for alphabet inserts, as well as phrases.